What if you don’t have access to electricity? Here are some tips to keep chickens warm without electricity.

 Chickens hate walking through the snow.
-It’s cold and wet, and since their feet are bare, it chills them to the core.
-To keep chickens warm during the day, you could put a layer of straw on fresh snow.
+It’s cold and wet, and their feet are bare, chilling them to the core.
+You could put a layer of straw on fresh snow to keep chickens warm during the day.

-Some owners find that even adding a layer of straw bales inside of the coop helps insulate enough.
+Some owners find that adding a layer of straw bales inside the coop helps insulate enough.
 And since it is easily removed, you can use it for compost come spring.

 A big problem most of us have is that our eggs freeze in the winter.
 And if you have ever eaten a defrosted egg, you know they are not the best.
 So how do we prevent this?
 Cozy them up!

 Adding extra bedding to the nesting boxes is one way to insulate your eggs.
 You can even replace your old boxes with a covered nesting box to trap in the heat.

 But if this isn’t a reasonable replacement, you might want to consider decorating.
 We aren’t talking about painting the walls.
 We are suggesting hanging some curtains.

 Curtains in front of your nesting boxes trap in the heat of your hens and get them all cozy.
 You will never have to worry about frozen eggs again.

 Another handy tip for your winter chickens is to close part of it off.
 If your coop is large, making it smaller helps your hen’s body heat naturally warm the room.

 You can close it off by using simple plywood and a nail gun.
 That way, you can take it down quickly in the spring.

 If your coop isn’t permanent, you might consider moving it.
 Keeping your coop out of high winds prevents unnecessary drafts.